 We anticipate that our Code of Conduct Guidebook will continue to be useful in accelerating the resolution of problems identified during audits.
 A monthly update of audit statistics is sent to each brand, including to Brand and Buying Directors.
 The report continues to focus on out-of-date audits and orange-graded audits as well as the proportion graded green.

 We continue to work towards fewer factories with out-of-date audits and 100% of our factories operating with a green or yellow rating.
 We have made progress against our targets.
-We now work with fewefactories with out-of-date audits and 82% of our factories were graded green
+We now work with fewer factories with out-of-date audits and 82% of our factories were graded green

-Overall this year we reviewed 1,401 ethical audits for all Brands except BHS (see BHS update below), which is a similar number to last year and affects approximately 436,000 workers.
+Overall this year we reviewed 3,212 ethical audits for all Brands, which is a similar number to last year and affects more than 436,000 workers.

-Since our current audit programme began in 2007, of the audit reports and evidence reviewed, 1,703 or approximately 22% were follow-up audits.
+Of the audit reports and evidence reviewed, approximately 22% were follow-up audits.
 Of those, 36% improved, 37% stayed the same and a further 27% deteriorated (in which case we work with the supplier to progress their corrective action plan).

 Although this work is the foundation of our ethical trading programme, we acknowledge that this is not enough to drive long-term change.
 This is why we work on the projects outlined below.